E-commerce Customer Experience: An Introduction to Three Levels

 Excellent Level of Customer Experience

-An excellent level of customer experience leaves a significant positive impression on the end customer, increases trust in the e-commerce store, and encourages the customer to actively recommend the store to others.
+An excellent level of customer experience leaves a significant positive impression on the end customer, increases trust in the ecommerce site, and leads to active customer recommendations.

 Criterion